QualiTorque/bamboo-torque-plugin/README.md

-# Bamboo-Colony-Plugin
+# Bamboo-Torque-Plugin

 ## Intro

 When a developer commits code to the source control repository, a new build is triggered and a new artifact is created.
-While testing, CloudShell Colony provides on-demands sandbox environments integrating with test tools and storage providers to pull the artifacts and push to Production.
+While testing, CloudShell Torque provides on-demands sandbox environments integrating with test tools and storage providers to pull the artifacts and push to Production.

-Bamboo-Colony-Plugin integrates CloudShell Colony into your Bamboo plan.
+Bamboo-Torque-Plugin integrates CloudShell Torque into your Bamboo plan.
 You can use the available build tasks to create a sandbox from any blueprint, start your tests and end the sandbox when finished.

 ## Installation